Recommended List 2024

-Three of the 13 trials drilled each year are also used for National List (NL) purposes.
-It is a legal requirement that a variety is added to the NL before it can be sold and the trials are used to determine whether a new variety has value for cultivation and use (VCU) and is distinct, uniform and stable (DUS).
+National List (NL).
+It is a legal requirement that a variety is added to the NL before it can be sold.
+NL trials are used to determine whether a variety has value for cultivation and use (VCU), and is distinct, uniform and stable (DUS).
+BSPB run a three year series for this data to be obtained but in their third year the varieties are also included in the RL trials.

-Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection for the 2017 to 2021 RL tables (these are the tables from which growers select varieties for that season’s sowing).
-Click on the RL List below to see the relevant data table.
-In addition, the RL now carries out trials to determine the yield of varieties that have not been treated with foliar fungicides (see under Disease for 2020 (limited data) and 2021 RLs.
+Dates of release of data and years when trials carried out can be confusing – the table below gives examples of data collection for the 2024 RL.
+Click on the Official 2024 RL List below to see the relevant data table.

 Definitions of susceptibility to pathogens